-The Commission’s central finding: Smart power – principally built around three innovations, interconnection, storage, and demand flexibility – could save consumers up to £8 billion a year by 2030, help the UK meet its 2050 carbon targets, and secure the UK’s energy supply for generations.
+The Commission’s final report, Smart Power, concludes that innovations, interconnection, storage, and demand flexibility could together save consumers up to £8 billion a year by 2030, help the UK meet its 2050 carbon targets, and secure the UK’s energy supply for generations.

 - government should pursue additional interconnectors with other European countries where the benefits are most significant